Building the System of National Accounts - business register and statistical classifications

 The register comprises:

-- all enterprises carrying on economic activities contributing to the GDP and their local unit;
+- all enterprises carrying on economic activities contributing to the gross domestic product (GDP) and their local unit;

 - the legal units of which those enterprises consist;